Doolittle Raid: Preparation

 Lieutenant Colonel Doolittle wires a Japanese friendship medal to a bomb, for "return" to its originators.

-After planning indicated that the B-25 best met the mission's requirements, two were loaded aboard the aircraft carrier at Norfolk and were flown off the deck without difficulty on 3 February 1942.
+After planning indicated that the B-25 best met the mission's requirements, two were loaded aboard the aircraft carrier at Norfolk and were flown off the deck without difficulty on February 3, 1942.
 The raid was immediately approved.
 The crews would be drawn from the 17th Bombardment Group (Medium), which had been the first group to receive B-25s and had become the most experienced B-25 unit in the service; all four of its squadrons flew the bomber by September 1941.
 Its first assignment after the United States entered the war was to the U.S. Eighth Air Force.

 The 17th BG, then flying antisubmarine patrols from Pendleton, Oregon, was immediately moved cross-country to Columbia Army Air Base at West Columbia, South Carolina, ostensibly to fly similar patrols off the East Coast of the United States, but in actuality to prepare for the mission against Japan.
-The group officially transferred effective 9 February 1942 to Columbia, where its combat crews were offered the opportunity to volunteer for an "extremely hazardous", but unspecified mission.
-On 19 February, the group was detached from the Eighth Air Force and assigned to III Bomber Command.
+The group officially transferred on February 9, 1942, to Columbia, where its combat crews were offered the opportunity to volunteer for an "extremely hazardous", but unspecified mission.
+On February 19, the group was detached from the Eighth Air Force and assigned to III Bomber Command.

-Initial planning called for 20 aircraft to fly the mission, and 24 of the group's B-25B Mitchell bombers were diverted to the Mid-Continent Airlines modification center in Minneapolis, Minnesota.
-With support provided by two senior airline managers, Wold-Chamberlain Field's maintenance hangar was the first modification center to become operational.
-From nearby Fort Snelling, the 710th Military Police Battalion provided tight security around this hangar.
+Initial planning called for 20 aircraft to fly the mission, and 24 of the group's B-25B Mitchell bombers were sent to Mid-Continent Airlines' modification center in Minneapolis, Minnesota.
+With support from two senior airline managers, Wold-Chamberlain Field's maintenance hangar was the first modification center to become operational.
+The 710th Military Police Battalion from nearby Fort Snelling provided tight security around this hangar.
 B-25B aircraft modifications included: